technicated/swift-evolution/proposals/YYYY-variadic-generics.md

  ```
 The problem here is that this function can only zip two sequences, and has to
 return a specific type `Zip2Sequence` that holds said two sequences.
 Programmers
-that need to zip three sequences have to create a new `Zip3Sequence` type and
+that want to zip three sequences have to create a new `Zip3Sequence` type and
 overload `zip`, and this leads to a lot of code duplication:
 ```swift
 struct Zip3Sequence<Sequence1: Sequence, Sequence2: Sequence, Sequence3: Sequence> {